zbtolon/get-support/howtogetsupport.md

 If you have a basic, advanced, or premium [support plan](/docs/get-support?topic=get-support-support-plans#support-plans), you can find call-in numbers and a chat option to get help.

 The Support Center is the preferred method for getting support, but if you can't log in to {{site.data.keyword.Bluemix_notm}}, you can use the [New support case](https://{DomainName}/unifiedsupport/cases/add) page to submit a case.

+As a classic infrastructure user, you might be familiar with support tickets.
+Tickets are now called cases in IBM Cloud.
+{: note}

 ### Asking a question
 {: #asking-a-question}